Jak and Daxter: The Lost Frontier

-Jak and Daxter: The Lost Frontier is a 2009 platform video game developed by High Impact Games and published by Sony Computer Entertainment for the PlayStation 2 and PlayStation Portable.
-The game is the sixth installment in the Jak and Daxter series and the first to not be developed by series creator Naughty Dog.
+Jak and Daxter: The Lost Frontier is a 2009 platform video game developed by High Impact Games and published by Sony Computer Entertainment for the PlayStation 2 and PlayStation Portable (PSP).
+It is the sixth installment in the Jak and Daxter series.
 The player assumes the role of Jak, the angst-ridden hero enhanced by his exposure to Light and Dark Eco.
 Announced on April 1, 2009, the game was released November 3, 2009.

-It received generally mixed reviews from critics, but there was praise for the graphics, gameplay, and aerial fights.
+The game received generally mixed reviews from critics, but there was praise for the graphics, gameplay, and aerial fights.
 Jak and Daxter: The Lost Frontier was later made available for purchase on PlayStation 4 and PlayStation 5 in March 2024, featuring new unlockable trophies.

 Gameplay

 Similar to other games in the series, The Lost Frontier features a Hero Mode where players are able to replay the game.
 Weapons, armor, powers, secrets, and unspent Precursor orbs are retained through each playthrough.